When something is translated to another language, and then translated back to its native language (sometimes with further translations in between).

 "...Glorious sunset of my heart was fading.
 Soon the super karate monkey death car would park in my space.
 But Jimmy has fancy plans... and pants to match.
 The monkey clown horrible karate round and yummy like cute small baby chick would beat the donkey."

 - A Spicks And Specks game called "Turning Japanese" used this.
 The contestants had to guess the song lyrics after they'd been translated into Japanese and back.
-This translation of Ghostbusters is particularly memorable.
+Guess what show's opening lyrics these are:

 If there is strange something